Jhbioco/user-auth-jwt-node/README.md

 # user-auth-jwt-node
 Nodejs - user authentication with json web token and password hashing with bcrypt.

-This is a simple implementation of user authentication using json web token, and bcrypt to hashing passwords.
+/*This is a simple implementation of user authentication using json web token, and bcrypt to hashing passwords.*/

 ## Dependencies
 ```